 - 2 teaspoons of cumin

-- ¼ teaspoon of cayenne pepper
+- 1/4 teaspoon of cayenne pepper

 - salt and black pepper

-- olive oil spray
+- cooking oil spray

-- fresh coriander
+- fresh chopped coriander or parsley

 - Preheat oven to 180c or 350f (gas mark 4)

 - Carefully slice the butternut squash in half lengthways.
 Scoop out the seeds and discard.
-Then spoon away some of the flesh, to make a hollow like dip in the squash lengths.

 - Add the stock, bring to a boil and then reduce heat and simmer until stock has reduced down and rice is cooked.